mrange/fsharpadvent2016/src/perfcollection/README.md

 00007FFD90933121  jmp         00007FFD909330C4
 ```

-This is basically an efficient loop implement x64 with some tricks to avoid division (expensive).
+This is an for-loop with some clever tricks to avoid expensive divisions.

 Let's compare it with the **PushPipe**: